Many of the visions we see when we meditate on the future are dark and scary. But dark and scary is not how the future usually turns out.

 Back to the question of whether the world will be as awful as our visions indicate.

-I am concerned about rapid climate change, however, and I hope and pray we take enough steps towards sustainability to prevent the earth from heating up faster than we can adapt to it.
-With the latest American election, however, we’ve now got another hurtle to prevent the worst case scenario.
+I am concerned about rapid climate change, however, and, like you, I hope and pray we take enough steps towards sustainability to prevent the earth from heating up faster than we can adapt to it.